Steve Gerber: An Absurd Journey (Part II)

 SRG: That's a harder question to answer.
 All I can say with any certainty is that if I had it to do over, and everything happened exactly the same way, I would probably do the same thing again.
 I couldn't live with myself otherwise.

-DS: Browsing in my local comic shop this week I found a copy of the Stewart the Rat, brought it home and had a read.
+DS: Browsing in my local comic shop this week I found a copy of Stewart the Rat, brought it home and had a read.
 It's pretty surreal.
 How did that project come about?

 SRG: I had been friends with Dean Mullaney for a number of years before he and his brother Jan started Eclipse.
 After I left Marvel in 1978, Dean wanted to do a book with me.
 The rat idea was, I suppose, a natural follow-up to the duck.
 Looking back, I consider it a mistake; I should have done something else, something radically different, first.
 At the time, though, the temptation to do a reverse-Disney -- first duck, then rodent -- was irresistible.